Kroopvy/geolocation1/README.md

-# geolocation1
+# patients_geolocation
-java project to help patients be located for their treatment
+Project to locate patients in order to facilitate their home appointments by medical specialists